what we’ve discovered

 Samara Asset Group's corporate news image, White logo on black background.Samara Asset Group's corporate news image, White logo on black background.Samara Asset Group's Ad Hoc news image, White logo on black background.Samara Asset Group's Ad Hoc news image, White logo on black background.

-Bitcoin has come a long way since its inception in 2009, and it's hard to imagine the world of cryptocurrencies without it.
-However, as the Bitcoin network and its community have grown, so too have its limitations on the mainchain become more evident.
+Bitcoin has come a long way since its launch in 2009.
+However, as the network and its community have grown, so too have its limitations on the mainchain become more evident.

-Still, Bitcoin is a generational endeavor, and recent developments have shown that Bitcoin can indeed be scaled and enriched with additional functionalities.
-One of the key ways to do this is through the implementation of Bitcoin layers on top of Bitcoin’s base layer blockchain.
+Recent developments have shown that Bitcoin can indeed be scaled and enriched with additional functionalities.
+One of the key ways this is being done is through the implementation of layers on top of it.

 In this guide, we’ll explore some of the top Bitcoin layers, how they work, and the value they bring to the Bitcoin network.